emmercm/igir/docs/roms/matching.md

 - Hardware Target Game Database's Atari Lynx SMBD (which includes CRC32, MD5, SHA1, and SHA256 information but _not_ filesize)
 - MAME ListXML (which only includes SHA1 information for CHD "disks")

-...then Igir will determine that SHA1 is necessary to calculate because not every ROM in every DAT includes CRC32 _and_ filesize information.
+...then Igir will determine that SHA1 is the minimum necessary checksum to calculate because not every ROM in every DAT includes CRC32 _and_ filesize information.

 !!! note

     When generating a [dir2dat](../dats/dir2dat.md) with the `igir dir2dat` command, Igir will calculate CRC32, MD5, and SHA1 information for every file.
 This helps ensure that the generated DAT has the most complete information it can.
-You can additionally add SHA256 information with the option `igir [commands..] [options] --input-min-checksum SHA256` (below).
+You can additionally add SHA256 information with the option `igir [commands..] [options] --input-checksum-min SHA256` (below).

 ## Quick scanning files